OysteinBruin/AutoReleaseTool/README.md

 ## How to use it manually
 The step to create a new release with AutoReleaseTool manually:

-1. Run AutoReleaseTool.exe with 3 parameters 1. build directory, 2. app id(name off application), 3.  :
+- Run AutoReleaseTool.exe with 3 parameters 1. build directory, 2. app id(name off application), 3. version number :

-   ` path/to/AutoRelease.exe "path/to/release/build/directory" "MyApp" "1.0.0" '
+ ''' path/to/AutoRelease.exe "path/to/release/build/directory" "MyApp" "1.0.0" '''

 Example usage in a cake file used as one of the steps to automate the whole relese process: